 HIPAA Compliance Checklist for 2025

-According to a Deloitte study, 87% of organizations have faced a disruptive incident with a key supplier in the past 24 months, underlining the need for robust supplier risk management software.
+According to a Deloitte study, 87% of organizations have faced a disruptive incident with a key supplier in the past 24 months.
+That’s not a minor operational hiccup.
+It’s lost revenue, delayed launches, compliance exposure, and reputational damage.

 TL;DR